SuperOfficeDocs/superoffice-docs/docs/api/getting-started/understanding-layers.md

   //set the paging properties of the provider. contactArchive.SetPagingInfo(10, 0);

-  //An array of restrictions with an implicit and inbetween them. contactArchive.SetRestriction(new ArchiveRestrictionInfo("contactId", "=", "1234"));
+  //An array of restrictions with an implicit and in between them. contactArchive.SetRestriction(new ArchiveRestrictionInfo("contactId", "=", "1234"));

-  //Display the retreived data in another list box foreach (ArchiveRow row in contactArchive.GetRows()) {
+  //Display the retrieved data in another list box foreach (ArchiveRow row in contactArchive.GetRows()) {
     foreach (KeyValuePair<string, ArchiveColumnData> column in row.ColumnData)